Our Trustees are the governing body of World Horse Welfare.

-John Jarvis, QC
+John Jarvis, KC

 John is a barrister, arbitrator and was a judge from 1987 to 2020.
-He was called to the Bar in 1970 and became a Queen’s Counsel in 1989.
+He was called to the Bar in 1970 and became a King’s Counsel in 1989.
 He was a Recorder and Deputy High Court Judge.
 His professional work is commercial and chancery litigation, and financial law.
 As a judge, he had experience of a wide range of cases.

 He was a governor of King’s College School for 25 years, and Chairman of Governors.
 He sat on its Finance and General Purposes Committee.
 He is now a governor of two Chinese schools in which King’s plays a part.
 He is a Bencher of Lincoln’s Inn and sat on its Finance Committee.
 He is a Trustee of the Scholarship and Education funds.
 He is a Trustee of the Hurlingham Club.